 “Glynnis has written a book that is honest, hilarious and raw—it misses nothing.
 Her voice literally jumps off the page and becomes your friend, sister, caretaker, asskicker.”

-—Alyssa Mastromonaco, author of Who Thought This Was a Good Idea
+—Alyssa Mastromonaco, Who Thought This Was a Good Idea

 "No One Tells You This takes readers from Canada to New York to Wyoming in its mapping of contemporary adulthood, unmoored from the institutions that once defined it for women.
 Wrestling with loneliness, independence, grief and exhilaration, MacNicol offers a piercing examination of what it means both to love grown-up, complicated women—mothers, sisters, friends, intergalactic princesses—and to be one.”